-The typical Level of Information Need table overleaf is based on the requirements set out in BSRIA BG6 2018.
-As we are generally working to UK Standards it is more suitable to use the British NBS LOD (Level of Detail) and LOI (Level of Information) definitions, rather than the American AIA BIM Forum versions.
+The typical Level of Information Need table overleaf is based on the guidance set out in BSRIA BG6 2018.
+As the latest industry standard is the ISO19650 international information management standards, we should refrain from referring to the outdated PAS 1192-2 British NBS LOD (Level of Detail) and LOI (Level of Information) definitions and the American AIA BIM Forum versions as these have been open to interpretation (particularly when referring to the NBS LOI definitions which have now been withdrawn).
+Whilst "LOD" and "LOI" are now superseded by the 'Level of Information Need' approach, it can be useful shorthand to think about these two aspects of data development (graphical and non-graphical information) occurring in tandem.
 The table assumes building services engineers taking the model to BSRIA BG6 Stage 4a (feasible-generic design model) described as: